magidoc-org/magidoc/README.md

 - 🏁 **Simple**: Build your first website in seconds.

-- 🌍 **Powerful**: Automatically generate pages for each of your Queries, Mutations, Subscriptions and Types of your API by default.
+- 🌍 **Powerful**: Automatically generate pages for each Query, Mutation, Subscription and Type of your API by default.
 It also auto-generate queries and responses to help your users understand how your API works.

 - ✏️ **Customizable**: Use pre-defined customizations or pick a template and make it your own.